Geeks in Phoenix

 Insert bootable media and restart the system

 When you restart your system, it should boot up on the media you created.
 Follow the on-screen instructions.
 If using the UBCD, navigate to HDD > Disk Wiping for the list of utilities.
 Each program will have similar data destruction settings.
-I always look for the latest Department of Defense standard (currently DOD 5220.22-M).
-If you really want to clean your hard drive, just run two or more of the disk wiping programs included on the UBCD.
+I always look for the latest Department of Defense standard (DOD 5220.22-M).
+If you really want to clean your hard drive, just run two or more of the disk-wiping programs included on the UBCD.

-If your system does not boot up on the media you just created, you may have to change the computer's boot order.
-Check the 'splash' screen that first appears when you start your computer.
-Sometimes there is an option for boot device or menu, usually an F key.
-If not, you will have to change it manually inside the BIOS (Basic Input Output System).
-The BIOS can generally be accessed by pressing the DEL or F2 key when the 'splash' screen appears.
-It's always recommended to check your motherboard documentation on which keys are used to access the BIOS and where in the BIOS to change the boot order.
+If your system does not boot up on the media you created, you may have to change your computer's boot order and turn off the secure / UEFI boot feature inside of the BIOS (Basic Input Output System).
+The BIOS can generally be accessed by pressing the DEL or F2 key when the 'splash' screen (motherboard/computer manufacturer logo) appears.
+It's always recommended to check your motherboard documentation on which keys are used to access the BIOS and where in the BIOS to change the boot order and turn off secure / UEFI boot.

 Search for files and folders faster in Windows 8 with Indexing Options